 Food Regulatory Affairs and Quality Assurance Graduate Certificate

 The nine-credit certificate program is offered through the Regulatory Affairs and Quality Assurance (RAQA) graduate program.
 Classes take place in-person at Temple’s Fort Washington campus, just 20 miles from Temple’s Main Campus.
-This certificate can be completed pre- or post-master’s, and students working toward the pre-master’s certificate can apply their credits toward the Master of Science in Regulatory Affairs and Quality Assurance.
+Students working toward the pre-master’s certificate can apply their credits toward the Master of Science in Regulatory Affairs and Quality Assurance.

 The Food Regulatory Affairs and Quality Assurance Graduate Certificate provides a strong foundation in

 - good manufacturing practices (GMPs) and preventive control and hazard/risk analysis;

 - the legal and regulatory requirements involved in a food company's processing activities;

 - the roles, responsibilities and missions of U.S. regulatory agencies; and

 - understanding new regulatory and quality trends and developments in the industry.